Standards of Practice

 The College’s Code of Ethics and Professional Conduct sets out 9 principles of conduct that registrants must follow.
 Each principle has information that outlines what a registrant must do to meet the principle.

 Principles of Stewardship

-The College defines stewardship as the management of impacts on ecological systems and their components with the goal of maintaining healthy resilient ecosystems that provide ecological services into the future.
-The College has identified 6 Principles of Stewardship that when combined with the Code of Ethics, provide members with foundational standards to guide their practice.
+The College defines stewardship as “the management of impacts on ecological systems and their components with the goal of maintaining healthy resilient ecosystems that provide ecological services into the future".
+The College has identified 6 Principles of Stewardship that, when combined with the Code of Ethics and Professional Conduct, provides registrants with foundational standards to guide their practice.

 Fundamental principles of professional reliance are that all applied biology professionals in addition to meeting ethical and professional conduct standards must also meet high professional standards of competence.
 A competency is more comprehensive than skill set(s) alone, it is measurable, assessable and verifiable.

 The College has a framework of professional competency in place that is required for all practicing members.
 This framework is incorporated into the credentialling, audit and practice review programs, and requires registrants to demonstrate a level of competence.

 The following Standards apply to the Professional Practice Competencies and Competence: